FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Reference Manual/Chapter 1.rst

 the system.
 The user can specify the temporal and spatial output detail including the outflow hydrograph locations, the output time intervals and the graphical display of the flood progression over the grid system.
-After the preliminary FLO-2D runs, the user can apply the output options to determine required level of0 output detail.
+After the preliminary FLO-2D runs, the user can apply the output options to determine required level of output detail.

 .. image:: ../img/References/Chapter1/Chapte004.jpeg

 Figure 3.
 FLO-2D Flow Chart.